w3f/Grants-Program/applications/polkadot-desktop-app.md

 Here's how we envision the Accounts list:
 ![Preliminary design - Accounst list](https://i.imgur.com/KhKdMwl.png)
-The following two desings are a result of our re-thinking of the user onboarding process.
+The following two designs are a result of our re-thinking of the user onboarding process.
 In this milestone we won't be working on the user onbaording yet.
-However, we might use parts of the following desings in the account creation modals.
+However, we might use parts of the following designs in the account creation modals.
 ![Preliminary design - First account creation](https://i.imgur.com/sO51bph.png)
 ![Preliminary design - Adding a new account](https://i.imgur.com/C9ys8Pn.png)